 Condensation polymer - a very long organic molecule formed as a result of condensation reactions between monomers with two functional groups.

 The two most common types of condensation polymers have either ester linkages or amide linkages.

-A polyester is a polymer formed by a series of esterification reactions between monomers.
+A polyester is a synthetic condensation polymer formed by a series of esterification reactions between monomers.

-Monomers with two functional groups, an –OH (hydroxyl) group and a –COOH (carboxyl) group, form chains by undergoing condensation reactions at both ends.
+Monomers with two functional groups, –OH (hydroxyl) group of alcohols and –COOH (carboxyl) group of carboxylic acids, form chains by undergoing condensation reactions at both ends.

 As each monomer molecule is added to the chain, the condensation reaction produces a small by-product molecule, such as water.